natenka/pyneng-book-en/docs/source/exercises/05_exercises.rst

 Task 5.2a
 ~~~~~~~~~~~~

-It’s like task 5.2 but if user entered host address instead of network address, you have to convert host address to network address and display network address and mask as in task 5.2.
+It's like task 5.2 but if user entered host address instead of network address, you have to convert host address to network address and display network address and mask as in task 5.2.

 Example of network address (all host bits are zero):